Careers@SRO - frequently asked questions

 Yes.
 The e-Recruitment system allows you to save the progress of your application and return to it later.
 Remember you must submit your application in full by the closing date and time specified within the job advertisement.

 All interstate and overseas applicants who satisfy our evidence of identity requirements and have current Australian work visas are encouraged to apply for positions with us.
-All appointments are subject to satisfactory police record checks and a probation period.
+All appointments are subject to satisfactory police record checks, completed employment screening check form and a probation period.
 Please note we do not enter into sponsorship arrangements with prospective employees.

-For most of our roles, offers of employment are made subject to the applicant agreeing to a post-employment police record check, which is normally processed during a staff member’s first three months here.
+For most of our roles, offers of employment are made subject to the applicant agreeing to a post-employment police record check, which is normally processed before they start or within a staff member’s first three months here.

 For some of our roles with financial delegations, payroll or financial responsibilities, or requiring higher security access, the shortlisted post-interview and reference-checked candidate(s) must satisfy national/international police record and identification (ID) checks before we make a formal employment offer.
 In this case, we send the successful candidate links from our police check providers to complete the required consent forms and provide the required ID.